SMAST Spring & Summer Research Internships for Undergraduates: MAR 499

 - NUWC Student Services Contract

-- 10-15 students at NUWC during the year - 20 hours per week during academic year, 40 hours during summers and vacations
+- 10-15 students at NUWC during the year - 20 hours per week during the academic year, 40 hours during summers and vacations

 - POC Sally Marinelli (401) 874-5467